SwiftUI relies very heavily on a Swift power feature called “opaque return types”, which you can see in action every time you write some View

 protocol has an associated type attached to it, which is Swift’s way of saying that View

 by itself doesn’t mean anything – we need to say exactly what kind of view it is.
-It effectively has a hole in it, in just the same way Swift doesn’t let us say “this variable is an array” and instead requires that we say what’s in the array: “this variable is a string array.”
+It effectively has a hole in it, in a similar way to how Swift doesn’t let us say “this variable is an array” and instead requires that we say what’s in the array: “this variable is a string array.”

 So, while it’s not allowed to write a view like this: